MAINSTREAM science looking for the source of consciousness, insist its origin must be located in the physical brain.

 In the full-length film, The Living Matrix – The Science of Healing, there are “breakthroughs that will transform your understanding of how to get well and stay well.
 This is a up-close look at the science of information as medicine.
 Leading researchers and health practitioners share their discoveries on the ‘miracle cures’ traditional medicine can’t explain.”

-“Paracelsus was, perhaps, the only Occultist in Europe, during the last centuries since the Christian era,” Blavatsky wrote in The Secret Doctrine, “who was versed in this mystery.”
+“Paracelsus was, perhaps, the only Occultist in Europe, during the last centuries since the Christian era, who was versed in this mystery.”
+H. P. Blavatsky wrote.

 For more on Paracelsus, read the Great Theosophists Series: